Lovify

 When I started researching what actually worked, two things kept showing up:

 Vision is how your brain rehearses reality.
 Your brain cannot tell the difference between a vividly imagined experience and a real one.
-Olympic athletes, surgeons, elite performers — they've all known this for decades.
+Olympic athletes, surgeons, elite performers — they've known this for decades.
 When you see yourself living your dream life over and over, your brain starts treating that version of you as the familiar one.

 Put those two together — music that feels like your dream life, and visuals of you living it — and you don't need to convince your brain anymore.
 You just need to keep pressing play.